- Exo 0.11 or newer is now required

 Most distributions should now include a plasma-desktop-integration package in their repositories.
 Find yours here at Repology.
 If you're using Ubuntu or a derivative, installing the native host is as easy as:

-sudo apt update sudo apt install plasma-browser-integration
+sudo apt install plasma-browser-integration

 Once both components are installed, the extension should just start working!